richardzhuang0412/mini-swe-agent-automate-repo-installation/README.md

-# Mini-SWE-Agent: Automated Repository Profile Generation Pipeline
+# Automating Repository Profile Generation using Mini-SWE-Agent

 A sophisticated 3-stage automated pipeline that converts GitHub repositories into SWE-smith compatible profile classes using mini-swe-agent for repository analysis and intelligent test framework detection.